CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 ![](https://i.imgur.com/iBxuUXQ.png)

 ####Import Directory####
-It is required to setup processing folders that the Dashboard will use while importing files.
+It is required to setup processing folders that the Dashboard will use while importing files.Example report folder structure is shown within the CIS-CAT Pro Dashboard Installer.

 ![](https://i.imgur.com/YtqoBnL.png)